 With mobile search becoming such a dramatic part of online search, it’s absolutely crucial that you optimize your site so that it is seen by searchers and engines.
 But before we get into that, here are some statistics for you:

 Statistics every mobile SEO marketer needs to know

 - In a Google Smartphone User study, mobile searches will make up 25% of all searches in the world this year.

 - A Compuware study said that over 50% of consumers would not recommend a business with a bad mobile site.
-In fact, forty percent said they would use a competitor with a better mobile experience.
+In fact, over 40% said they would use a competitor with a better mobile experience.

 - 60% of consumers use mobile searches before buying.